Introduction

-I used to believe that SIBO was a condition that only alternative medicine practitioners such as naturopaths identified & ‘treated’, and it wasn’t a real diagnosis at all and it seems I was not alone in this belief.
+I used to believe that SIBO was a condition that only alternative medicine practitioners, such as naturopaths, identified and treated.
+I thought it wasn’t a real diagnosis at all, and it seems I was not alone in this belief.
+This is the first article about SIBO, outlining what it is, its symptoms, and its risk factors.
+Subsequent articles will explore how SIBO is diagnosed and the various treatment options available.

 What is SIBO?